openstates/openstates-scrapers/docs/scrapers.rst

 ===============

 All scrapers inherit from :class:`fiftystates.scrape.Scraper`, which provides basic functionality that derived scrapers will use.
+All derived scrapers must implement a ``scrape(chamber, year)`` method.

 The most useful on the base `Scraper` class is ``urlopen(url, method='GET', body=None)``.
 ``Scraper.urlopen`` opens a URL and returns a string-like object that can then be